ilyakaznacheev/cleanenv/README.md

 If you will find some error, want to add something or ask a question - feel free to create an issue and/or make a pull request.

 Any contribution is welcome.

+## Thanks

+Big thanks to a project [kelseyhightower/envconfig](https://github.com/kelseyhightower/envconfig) for inspiration.